BlackBoxVision/styled-animation/README.md

 ## Usage

-### Styled-animations supports all the animations provided by [react-animations](http://react-animations.herokuapp.com/)
+### Styled-animation supports all the animations provided by [react-animations](http://react-animations.herokuapp.com/)

 The usage is really simple: